uber/okbuck/Usage.md

 +  `wrapper` is used to configure creation of the buck wrapper script.
  - `repo` - The git url of any custom buck fork.
 Default is none.
  - `remove` - List of file patterns to clean up by wrapper before running `okbuck`.
 Default is `['.buckconfig.local', '**/BUCK']`
  - `keep` - List of file patterns to not clean up by the wrapper before running `okbuck`.
 This may be useful if you made manual modifications to some buck files and would like to keep them intact while regenerating the configuration for other projects.
-Default is `['.okbuck/**/BUCK']`.
+Default is all `BUCK` files inside `.okbuck`.
 + The keys used to configure various options can be for
  - All buildTypes and flavors i.e `app`
  - All buildTypes of a particular flavor i.e 'appDemo'